bdoolaeghe/cqrs-workshop/workshop8-cdc.md

 # Workshop 8: event queue from change data capture (CDC)

 _Goal:_
-Experiment an event oriented architecture on a legacy state based application, using the change data capture.
+Experiment an event oriented architecture on a legacy DB based application, using the change data capture.

 # Understand Debezium and CDC
 [Debeizium](https://debezium.io/) is a CDC engine compliant with postgres.
-In this worksop, we are going to use it in embedded mode (light engine, not scalable, no HA but more simple stack).
+In this workshop, we are going to use it in embedded mode (light engine, not scalable, no HA but more simple stack).
 The embedded mode is working as following:
 * *postgres server side:* a postgres WAL (transaction log) consumer plugin, exposing the DB change events on a slot.
 * *applicaiton side*: a connector plugged onto the slot, consuming the events.